 “Flying corporate airplanes is a lot of fun,” one told me.
 “Flying an airliner feels like a lot of work.
 The intensity is immense.
 And the complexities of getting out of the terminal are significant.”

-I wanted to know what pointers the pilots would offer to others like themselves who are contemplating a move to the airlines.
+I wanted to know what pointers the pilots would offer to others like themselves.
+What would they say to those contemplating a move from corporate aviation to the airlines?

 “Be educated,” one pilot told me.
-“Before you make the decision about which you think is better [the airlines or corporate], make contacts, find people who can share the pros and cons, and be real.
+“Before you make the decision about which you think is better [the airlines or corporate aviation], make contacts.
+Find people who can share the pros and cons, and be real.
 It’s difficult to find that education.”

 “Do your homework,” he advised.
 “Understand that you could be in for a totally different lifestyle.
 Really research the organization you’re considering working for.
 All corporate jobs are different with different cultures, work schedules, benefits etc.”

 “And,” he said, “be sure to have a hobby if you do choose the airlines.
 Working for an airline is a bit like a partial retirement.
 What do you do with eight days off?
-If you don’t have a lot hobbies, it’s an interesting challenge to stay busy when the kids are in schools and your friends and family are at work.
+If you don’t have a lot hobbies, it’s an interesting challenge to stay busy.
+What would you do when the kids are in school and your friends and family are at work?
 There’s only so much yard work you can do.”

 Schedule Flexibility is Key

 One thing they both emphasized, in corporate aviation, neither pilot knew his schedule beyond a week or two.
 But there were typically enough pilots that if they were assigned a trip they didn’t want or couldn’t take, they could talk to their team and generally work out a change.